Phoupraw/CreateSDelightFabricJava/README.md

 - Let mechanical arm interact with stove, cooking pot, skillet, basket, cutting board.
 - Add filling recipe for chocolate pie.
 - Let lit blaze burner become heat source of farmer's delight.

-This mod is still in very early development.
-Any features are unstable.
-If you want to play for a long time, please backup.